Forensicom/Bootcamp/README.md

 * Oncoming heart attack/arrythmia
 * Sleep apnea

-League has a highly sticky, cutting edge healthcar eplatform that can be quickly expanded to support other healthcare services.
-League currently has the opportunity to expand service offerings and broaden its own addressable market.
+League has a highly sticky, cutting edge healthcare platform that can be quickly expanded to support other healthcare services.
+League currently has the opportunity to expand service offerings and broaden its own addressable market, well beyond the ideas expressed above.
+Ther eis incredible potnetial for growth with League.
 The future of League is looking very bright.

 ### References
 [^1]: www.linkedin.com/in/mserbinis/